kwaldenphd/python-next-steps/part-i.md

 - [Lab Notebook Questions (for this section)](#lab-notebook-questions-for-this-section)

 [Click here]() to access this section of the lab as a Jupyter Notebook (Google CoLab, ND users)

+## Key Concepts

+[Click here]() for a full list of key concepts and definitions from this section of the lab.

 # Overview